DarkenLight/Bastille-Firefly-III/README.md

 2. Click ADD [+] button

-3. Name (any name will work): fireflyIII
+3. Name (any name will work): firefly-iii

 4. Configure Network Properties to your liking